hooverken/ARMPowershell/README.md

 This script configures an Azure storage account for ADDS Authentication as described [here](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-auth-active-directory-enable).
 It handles the necessary configuration in both the local AD and in Azure.

 This is intended for use in place of the [AzFilesHybrid Powershell module](https://github.com/Azure-Samples/azure-files-samples/releases) which myself and others have found to be clunky and unreliable.
-It works by automating the approach described in the "manual" steps to configure the storage account.
+It works by automating the manual approach described in the "Option 2" steps in the link above to configure the storage account.

 This script will create a computer object in the local AD to represent the Kerberos identity for authentication.
 The computer object will have the same username as the storage account.  **Do not delete this object** or you will break the ADDS authentication

 This script is based on prior work by John Kelbley, a member of the GBB team at Microsoft.

-## **Prerequisites**
+### **Prerequisites**

-It's best to run this script from an AD domain controller.

-* Make sure you are connected to the target Azure environment using the Az Powershell module
-* Must be connected to Azure as a user that has the ability to configure the storage account (e.g. `Owner`)
+#### The VM you are using must have these two Powershell modules installed:
+ * The **ActiveDirectory** module (part of the [RSAT](https://docs.microsoft.com/en-US/troubleshoot/windows-server/system-management-components/remote-server-administration-tools#rsat-for-windows-10-version-1809-or-later-versions) package on Windows 10 and later )
-* The ActiveDirectory Powershell module must be installed
+ * The **Az** module (`Install-Module Az`)

+#### Before running ####
-* Your Powershell session must be running in an elevated (Administrator) context
+* Verify that the Powershell session is running as Administrator (elevated)
-* You must have have permission to create computer objects in the target OU
+* Use `Get-ADDomain` to verify the AD module is installed and working.
+* Use `Get-AzContext` to verify that the account and subscription names are correct

 ## **Parameters**

 ### **storageAccountName**

-The name of the target storage account.
-The name of the storage account must be 15 characters or less in length to avoid legacy netBIOS issues.
+The name of the target storage account. **The name of the storage account must be 15 characters or less in length to avoid difficult-to-diagnose legacy netBIOS issues.**  The script will terminate if this limit is exceeded.
 This can be a challenge in environments with complex naming conventions.

 ### **ADOuDistinguishedName**
-The full DN of an OU for the new computer object to be created in.
+The full DN of the OU for the new computer object to be created in.

 Example: `OU=MyOUName,DC=contoso,DC=com`